jasonsahl/LS-BSR/README.md

 -r REWARD, blast reward value, default is 5, only works with blastn and -g flag.
    Optimized to return longer matches.
 Only certain q/r ratios are allowed.
 See BLAST documentation for more details.

+Test data is present in the test_data directory.
+This data consists of:

+1. Genomes (4 E.coli genomes from 4 different pathogenic variants).
+Genomes are:

+-H10407 - ETEC
+-E2348/69 - EPEC
+-O157:H7 sakai - STEC
+-SSON046 - Shigella sonnei

+2. Genes (5 different markers that deliniate between the variants).
+These include:

+IpaH3 - Shigella invasion antigen.
+Mostly present in Shigella spp.
+LT - heat-labile toxin.
+Only present in ETEC
+ST2 - heat-stable toxin.
+Only present in ETEC bfpB - bundle forming pilus.
+Only present on plasmid in EPEC stx2a - shiga toxin.
+Present in STEC

+You can test out the LS-BSR functionality in 3 different ways:

+1. Test the gene screen method with tblastn:

+-enter test_data directory

+-run LS-BSR

+python /Users/jsahl/LS-BSR/ls_bsr.py -d genomes -g genes/ecoli_markers.fasta -u /usr/local/bin/usearch6

+-the output should show how each gene is only present in the correct pathovar

+2. Test the gene screen method with blastn:

+-enter test_data directory

+-run LS-BSR

+python /Users/jsahl/LS-BSR/ls_bsr.py -d genomes -g genes/ecoli_markers.fasta -u /usr/local/bin/usearch6 -b blastn

+3. Test the de novo gene prediction method:

+-enter test_data directory

+-run LS-BSR

+python /Users/jsahl/LS-BSR/ls_bsr.py -d genomes -u /usr/local/bin/usearch6

+-To inspect the output, you can look up the following entries in the BSR matrix.
+They should correspond with the results obtained with the gene screen methods:

+IpaH3 -> centroid_1724
+LT -> centroid_11953
+ST2 -> centroid_19265
+bfpB -> centroid_1922
+stx2a -> centroid_7471